About us

 BACP

-DAPL became the first organisation in Fife to become a British Association for Counselling and Psychotherapy (BACP) accredited counselling service.
+DAPL is the only counselling organisation in Fife to become a British Association for Counselling and Psychotherapy (BACP) accredited counselling service.
 We are the only one of four counselling services in Scotland to achieve this award.

 A graphic quotation mark.